-To ensure we are managing Council's property portfolio in the best interests of the community we will accelerate a review of our property assets and leases return for ratepayers.
+To ensure we are managing Council's property portfolio in the best interests of the community we will accelerate a review of our property assets and leases to ensure they deliver the most efficient return for ratepayers.

 An implementation plan with detailed actions and performance indicators will be developed to accompany our Property Strategy.